gomes-lab/H-CLMP/README.md

 Datasets, trained models, and results can be found in this link https://drive.google.com/drive/folders/1z5ULw7GcilB6L7Rjgkv5tOKL0n3xm0cT?usp=sharing

-Please download the data zip file and place in the main folder and unzip them.
+Please download the data.zip file and place in the main folder and unzip them.
 A discription of the dataset can be found in https://data.caltech.edu/records/1878.

 ### Enviroments